 North Korea is prepared for both dialogue and confrontation, its KCNA news agency quoted a foreign ministry spokesman as saying on Wednesday.

-"If the US continues to hassle us and add pressure, we will consider this as a declaration of war and subsequently take physical measures," the spokesman was quoted as saying."If the United States continues to take a hostile attitude and apply pressure on us in various forms, we will have no choice but to take physical steps to deal with that."
+“If the US continues to hassle us and add pressure, we will consider this as a declaration of war and subsequently take physical measures,” the spokesman was quoted as saying.

 North Korea’s number two leader had earlier warned Pyongyang may carry out more nuclear tests if the US continues its “hostile attitude” towards the communist state.